 Repeat prescriptions – These items are those that the GP has decided you can order on a regular basis.
 The items will be listed on your right hand side of the prescription.
 These are processed quickly and should be available for collection within 2 working days of requesting.
 Please note that we are now unable to take requests by telephone except on the prescription line.
 This avoids mistakes being made and keeps our telephone lines and receptionists’ time free to deal with more urgent patient requests.

-Repeat Dispensing – This is a system we utilise that means that you do not have to re-order or collect your repeat prescriptions from the surgery every time you need more medication.
+Repeat Dispensing and the benefits – This is a system we utilise that means that you do not have to re-order or collect your repeat prescriptions from the surgery every time you need more medication. eRD allows the prescriber to authorise and issue a batch of repeatable prescriptions for up to 6 months with just one digital signature.
 Instead you can continue to go directly to your chosen pharmacy to collect your medication at the agreed interval.
 When you collect your medication you should be asked a few simple questions by the pharmacy staff to ensure your medication needs have not changed.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).